jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 Input & Output
 ==============

-* We've already seen standard output in Java
+* Several of the above examples included the use of Java's standard output

     * ``System.out.print("print");``
     * ``System.out.println("print a line");``

-* Standard input with Java is a lot more verbose
+* Standard input with Java is more verbose than Python's

-    * This is because Java isn't designed for console applications
+    * This is because Java is not designed for console applications
-    * Besides, the only place we will use this is on Kattis anyways
+    * Fortunately, the only place this is used in this course is for the Kattis problems

 .. list-table:: Reading Input
     :header-rows: 1